Mr-Mappie/mappie/website/src/posts/object-mapping/posts/explicit.md

 to suggest improvements to your code, `fromProperty` combined with either `via` or `transform` is preferred.

 ## Handling non-referenceable Targets
-We can use the `to` function to refer to construct parameters which do not have a property or to refer to a setter method.
+We can use the `to` function to refer to constructor parameters which do not have a property or to refer to a setter method.

 For example, suppose that we use the same example as above, but `PersonDto.description` does not declare a backing property.